2023 AIHL season

-The 2023 AIHL season is the 22nd season of the Australian Ice Hockey League (AIHL).
-The season will consist of 130 regular season games and is scheduled to run from 15 April to 13 August 2023, with the Goodall Cup finals following the regular season.
+The 2023 AIHL season was the 22nd season of the Australian Ice Hockey League (AIHL).
+The season consisted of 130 regular season games from 15 April to 13 August 2023, with the Goodall Cup finals consisting of two play-in matches, two semi-finals, and a grand final, following the regular season on 26–27 August 2023.
+The CBR Brave and Sydney Bears claimed the Rurak and Hellyer conference trophies for finishing top of their respective conference standings.
+The CBR Brave also won the Premiership and claimed the H Newman Reid Trophy for a record fourth consecutive time by finishing top of the regular season standings.
+The Melbourne Mustangs won the Championship and claimed the Goodall Cup for the second time in their history, defeating the Brave in the grand final.
+The returning Central Coast Rhinos claimed the wooden spoon.

 Teams

 In 2023 the AIHL had 10 teams split into two conferences competing in the league.

 League Business

 The 2023 regular season fixture list was released publicly by the AIHL on 2 November 2022.
 The AIHL Finals would be altered from 2022, moving to a two weekend format for the first time in league history.
 League trophies would continue to be consistent with previous seasons, with the league champion awarded the historic Goodall Cup and league premier awarded the H Newman Reid Trophy.
 The League confirmed that the Adelaide Adrenaline and Perth Thunder would be returning to the league for 2023, after both teams pulled out of competing in 2022.
 The Adrenaline had secured a new venue agreement with the IceArenA, paving the way for their return.
 While Western Australia no longer had any border restrictions, paving the way for the Thunder's return.
+A new paid subscription streaming service named AIHL.TV was introduced by the AIHL for season 2023.
+This marked the first time the league had ever brought in a paid streaming service for the regular season.
+All 130 regular season games and finals would be available live and on demand with yearly, monthly and weekly payment options.